casdoor/casdoor-website/docs/integration/java/RuoYi.md

 ![passwordType](/img/RuoYi-Cloud_passwordType.png)

 3. You also should open soft deletion.
-## Step3.
+## Step 3.
 Reform your front-end
 ### 3.1 jump to casdoor's login page
-We can use front-end sdk, take vue-sdk as a exmaple here.
+We can use front-end sdk, take vue-sdk as an example here.
 After you init vue-sdk, you can get casdoor login page url by getSigninUrl().

-You can link it with the way you like and you can delete some ruoyi-cloud original code which you have no further use such as original account and password el-input.
+You can link it with the way you like and you can delete some ruoyi-cloud original code which you have no further use, such as original account and password el-input.
 ### 3.2 Accept the code and state which return by casdoor
-After we login in by casdoor successful,casdoor send cade and state to the page which we set up.
-We can get code and state with function create.
+After we login in successfully by casdoor, casdoor sends the code and state to the page that we set up.
+We can get the code and state with function create.
 ```javascript
 created() {
     let url = window.document.location.href//get url